chezou/tabula-py/README.md

 ## FAQ

+### `tabula-py` does not work

+There are several possible reasons, but `tabula-py` is just a wrapper of [`tabula-java`](https://github.com/tabulapdf/tabula-java), make sure you've installed Java and you can use `java` command on your terminal.
+Many issue reporters forget to set PATH for `java` command.

 ### I can't `from tabula import read_pdf`

 If you've installed `tabula`, it will be conflict the namespace.
 You should install `tabula-py` after removing `tabula`.